dmbarbour/glas/docs/GlasApps.md

 Transaction machines model software systems as a set of repeating transactions on a shared environment.
 Individual transactions are deterministic, while the set is scheduled fairly but non-deterministically.

 This model is conceptually simple, easy to implement naively, and has very many nice emergent properties that cover a wide variety of systems-level concerns.
-The cost is that a high-performance implementation is non-trivial, requiring incremental computing, replication on fork, and data routing optimizations.
+The cost is that a high-performance implementation is non-trivial, requiring optimizations from incremental computing, replication on fork, and cached routing.

 ### Process Control